yuj019/Genji/README.md

 ## Credits

-I (Yumei Jin) created this portfolio template with Claude Code.
+I (Yumei Jin) created this portfolio template with Claude AI.
 My design is inspired by:
 - **The Tale of Genji** by Murasaki Shikibu (11th century)
 - Traditional Japanese emaki scrolls
 - Yamato-e painting style